GibranAlvarez/git_assignment/README.md

 		its an easier way if you have multiple users to add.

 e.
 What is the difference between git and GitHub?

-         GIT is an opensource version control tool and GitHub is a host service that stores git repositories
+         Answer: GIT is an opensource version control tool and GitHub is a host service that stores git repositories

 f.
 What does git diff do?

-         Show changes between commits
+         Answer: Show changes between commits

 g.
 What is the main branch?

-         Is the default branch, it  receives all the accepted commits and merges and the one you, it used to be called "master"
+         Answer: Is the default branch, it  receives all the accepted commits and merges and the one you, it used to be called "master"

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+       Answer:
-        No, commits should be pushed to a different branche from the main (good practice is making a branch for a specific task or change wanted), once that branch is created and changes done then a Pull Request is needed to request that those changes are added to the main branch.
-This is a better way to keep track of changes made without making any changes to the main branch.
+       No, commits should be pushed to a branch different from the main (good practice is making a branch for a specific task or change wanted), once that branch is created, changes done and pushed to it, then a Pull Request is needed to request that those changes are added to the main branch.
+This is a better way to keep track of changes without making any changes to the main branch.

-        The way I see it is that the main branch has to always have "working" code (or at least the closest to the final prodcut), and branches are a way to filtering changes and making sure that the main branch is always on a "working" condition.
+        The way I see it is that the main branch has to always have "working" code (or at least the closest to the final prodcut), and branches are a way to filtering changes and making sure that the main branch is always on a "working" condition, or to always have a point of depart to go back and start again if needed.